dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

      test was optional from last lab but it found so many issues in code that we're adding it as a requirement for today's lab.

-Various extension ideas:
-  1. SW i2c.
-This is useful for banging a bunch of devices.
-  2. Overclock your pi and measure how much faster you can get it before things break down.
-Ideally you'd read the temperature and downthrottle when things get "too hot" (not sure what that is :).
-  3. Drive a bunch of accels at once.
-  4. Do loop back where you SW i2c to yourself and see how fast you can make it: use two threads, one for sender, one for receiver, and do a cswitch when they are waiting using  delays (the code in libpi will call `rpi_wait` that you can just write to call `rpi_yield`).

 ------------------------------------------------------------------------------
 ### 1. hardware I2C driver: `code-i2c/i2c.c`